 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with its financial liabilities.
 As the Company's operations do not generate cash, financial liabilities are discharged using funding through the issuance of common shares or debt as required.
-As at June 30, 2024, the Company had sufficient cash on hand to discharge its financial liabilities as they become due but will require additional funding to continue operations for the ensuing year.
+As at September 30, 2024, the Company did not have sufficient cash on hand to discharge its financial liabilities as they become due and will require additional funding to continue operations for the ensuing year.